 What can you test with Click Tests?

-First-click tests can be run using screenshots, sketches, wireframes, prototypes, and mock-ups.
-With Click Tests, you can begin testing from early in the design process through to the final stages, and even on live interfaces.
-See 2 example tests here.
+First click tests can be run using screenshots, sketches, wireframes, prototypes, and mock-ups.
+With click test sections, you can begin testing from early in the design process through to the final stages, and even on live interfaces.
+You can view two example tests here.